p-mckenzie/p-mckenzie.github.io/_posts/2018-10-1-ingredient-analysis.md

 # Background
 A few months ago, I wrote my [first post using R]({{site.url}}/2018/02/23/allrecipes-hall-of-fame/), which performed a basic analysis on data scraped from [Allrecipes.com](http://www.allrecipes.com).
+At the time, I wanted to group recipes by their ingredients, but found it difficult due to the way Allrecipes formats each recipe's ingredient list.
-Since then I've been meaning to apply some natural language processing to the ingredients of each recipe, but I also wanted a challenge.
+So I set myself the challenge of extracting the **core** of each ingredient description.

 **The Problem:**
 > Determine each ingredient's **core** without supervision